eejfqian/eejfqian.github.io/_publications/2025-02-01-high-selectivity-filtering-ifa.md

 **You can place different terminal antennas in a smaller space without strong mutual interference by using this technique.**

-It demonstrates inherent port decoupling without additional circuits, offering a compact and efficient solution for terminal applications.

 **Key Contributions**
 - Extend the theoretical foundation for transversal filtering antennas.